kyuhongl/open-frameworks-1/README.md

 # HandParticles

 Particle system that responds to hand gestures.
 Uses your webcam to detect fist, open hand, and thumbs up, and makes 20k particles do different things.
+Particles show tension through color—more movement adds red to the navy ink.

 ## What it does